Through the Blue

 Airbnb In Naxos, Greece

-Staying in the Chora might sound like a great idea for convenience, but the Choras of popular islands (e.g. Corfu, Chania in Crete) often have their parking challenges.
+Staying in the Chora might sound like a great idea for convenience, but the Choras of popular islands (e.g. Corfu, Chania in Crete) almost always have their parking challenges.
 Circling the area in search for parking space for 20 minutes to an hour before finding a lot is not unheard of.
 And having to do that each time you return from a day’s outing with a baby in the car can easily ruin a fun day out.

 Feb 06, 2023 0 comment